 Vesalius Trust Poster Symposium

-Only one poster PDF and one presentation MP4 entry will be allowed per participant.
+Only one poster PDF entry will be allowed per participant.
 Once a participant’s entry is submitted to the VT Poster Committee, it cannot be modified even if provided in advance of the submission deadline.

-By submitting an e-poster and video presentation to the Vesalius Trust Poster Symposium, participants certify that the research is their original work; or original work conducted by the participant and other authors, and any co-authors are appropriately credited for their contribution and have been informed of the submission.
+By submitting a poster to the Vesalius Trust Poster Symposium, participants certify that the research is their original work; or original work conducted by the participant and other authors, and any co-authors are appropriately credited for their contribution and have been informed of the submission.

 If you are interested in participating, please contact: Joy Marlowe at firstname.lastname@example.org or Laura Garrison at email@example.com.
 You will be invited to a shared DropBox where you can submit your poster and presentation.
 Materials including the poster and video template may be downloaded here.